 Buy the dip sell the rip – mean reversion

-Sell the rip is one half of the “Buy the dip, sell the rip” slogan in the crypto market or the “Buy low, sell high” version in the stock market.
-The strategy works on the principle of mean reversion, which implies that the price oscillates about its mean, such that when the price moves significantly above or below its mean, it becomes overvalued or undervalued.
+Sell the rip is one-half of the “Buy the dip, sell the rip” slogan in the crypto market or the “Buy low, sell high” version in the stock market.
+The strategy works on the principle of mean reversion strategies, which implies that the price oscillates about its mean.
+When the price moves significantly above or below its mean, it becomes overvalued or undervalued.

 The best Sell the rip indicators

 The trading indicators you can use for the sell the rip strategy include oscillating indicators and momentum indicators.
 Such indicators can show oversold and overbought conditions in the market.
 You may use them in combination with the moving average indicators, which can show the price mean.
 Bollinger Bands is unique in showing both the mean and the oversold/overbought conditions.

 Here are the most common indicators for trading the buy the dip strategy: